Lindy932/bikeshare-dashboard/README.md

 - Identified peak ride hours and high-demand stations/routes for optimal bike station distribution.
 - Segmented users by bike (Electric vs. Regular) and rider types (Member vs. Casual), revealing usage behavior for targeted services improvements
 - Applied K-Means clustering to show distinct user behavior patterns
-- Detect Loop rides (15%) that demonstrated recreational usage around certain areas
+- Detect loop rides (15%) that demonstrated recreational usage around certain areas
 - Built predictive forecasting model (Prophet) of bike rides usage for the next month with 85%+ accuracy.
-- Rush Hour indicators based on days of the week and amount of rides
+- Rush hour indicators based on days of the week and amount of rides

 ## Dataset
-Public Citibike NYC dataset with 85,000+ ride records are utilized for this visualization which provided station names, timestamps, user's metadata, and geolocations.
+Public Citibike NYC dataset with 81,000+ ride records are utilized for this visualization which provided station names, timestamps, user's metadata, and geolocations.

 ## Data Wrangling 🔧
 - Cleaned data with Python using Jupyter Notebook, handled missing values, normalized timestamps, and engineered time-based features like querying for ride duration given start and end times of each ride.